 What is the European Central Bank?

-Here are 20 facts to mark our 20th birthday.
+Here are 20 facts we compiled to mark our 20th birthday on 1 June 2018.

-- Do you live in the euro area?
-Then you are one of 340 million people who share a single currency.
+- If you live in the euro area you are one of 340 million people who share a single currency, which is managed by the European Central Bank.
 Our economy is the second largest in the world.

 - So that you can feel secure in the knowledge that you will be able to buy as much with your earnings tomorrow as you can today, we at the ECB work to keep prices stable in the euro area – that’s our main task.
 Since the euro was born on 1 January 1999, inflation has averaged 1.7% – which is lower than in the 70s, 80s and 90s.